ThemezerNX/sys-ftpd-light/README.md

 # sys-ftpd

 This is a nintendo-switch sysmodule which runs an ftpd-server in the background.
 This fork adds a custom `REB` FTP command that reboots the console.
+Uses the same TitleID as the original version.

 Hotkeys:
 You can toggle the state of the server using the (+) + (-) + (X) button combination.